 Adding a background grid can make your plots easier to read, particularly when trying to compare relative x & y values against each other.
 You can turn on a background grid for your plot by calling .showGrid on your PlotWidget.
 You can toggle x and y grids independently.

-The following with create the grid for both the X and Y axis.
+The following line will create the grid for both the X and Y axes.

 self.graphWidget.showGrid(x=True, y=True)